2021 VW Golf R Drag Races Its Luxury Hot Hatch Rivals

 Can the new Golf R take on its toughest rivals in a drag race and win?
 Well, the tough competition from Mercedes-Benz, Audi, and BMW may have something to say otherwise.
 The luxury hot hatch market has exploded over the last couple of years and thanks to added competition, the vehicles get better every year.
 So how does the new Golf R stack up?

 The 2021 Mk8 Golf R is a familiar formula that includes, a turbocharged 2.0-liter inline-4 mated to either a manual or automatic transmission that sends power to the ground via an all-wheel-drive system.
-The 2021 Mk8 2.0-liter engine pumps out a respectable 320 horsepower (238 Kilowatts) and (420 Newton meters) of torque.
+The 2021 Mk8 Golf R's 2.0-liter engine pumps out a respectable 320 horsepower (238 Kilowatts) and (420 Newton meters) of torque.
 With a 0 to 60mph of just over four seconds, the Mk8 Golf R is a serious hot hatch.

 To Challenge the Golf R we have the Mercedes-Benz A35 AMG, which brings the familiar Mercedes-AMG performance name and moves it down the market to an accessible hot hatch.
 The A35 AMG has less power than the A45 AMG and also forgoes the unique hand-built engines synonymous with Mercedes-AMG performance products.
 The 2.0-liter inline-4 produces 302 horsepower (225 Kilowatts) and 295 lb-ft (400 Newton Meters) of torque.